-Contrary to popular belief, translating a song isn’t always a quick and easy task.
+Contrary to popular belief, translating songs isn’t always a quick and easy task.
 Yes, lyrics often consist of short sentences and phrases, but the guidelines, rules, and regulations governing the process make it a little more complicated than one would imagine.
 Here’s an in-depth look at the principles to follow when translating songs from one language to another.

 Keeping Your Song Translation in Check